-This is a screenshot of Helicon Focus.
+The screenshot below is of Helicon Focus.
 On the left is the photo currently being processed.
 To its right, the funny fuzzy part is the composite image being built up.

-On the far right of the screen is the stack of photos (you can check and uncheck images to include or exclude them from the composite), as well as the various options for creating the composite image.
+On the far right of the screen is the stack of photos, as well as the various options for creating the composite image.

 And here’s the finished image.
 Sharp from front to back!